svenstehle/Enron-Email-Dataset-poi_classifier/README.md

 **Update:**
 * tried out oversampling techniques and with borderlineSMOTE I found a gem for this dataset
 * second upload: f1 score of 0.977

+### Possible improvements:
+* Use the whole Enron Email Corpus as well and incorporate text classification based on email content

+### Thoughts and lessons learned:
+* Machine learning pipeline with an imbalanced dataset
+* Parameter Tuning / GridSearch
+* Effect of outlier removals
+* Statistical oversampling methods

 Really had a lot of fun and learned a lot while working on this dataset!
 Comments welcome.
 Done with spyder 3.3.1